Advocacy & Action Agenda

 Develop federal legislation that requires all federal re-entry programs to include consideration of substance use disorder issues and promote assertive linkage to recovery community resources.

 Facing Addiction’s has created a Legislation Working Group is tasked with performing background research and evaluate possible legislative options toward achieving this goal.
 To date, Facing Addiction hosted a forum on Capitol Hill in March of 2017 focused on recovery housing, a key component of our long term goal to see federal legislation that requires all federal re-entry programs to include consideration of substance use disorder issues and promote assertive linkage to recovery community resources.
-A second forum aimed at employment will be hosted in Fall of 2017.
+A second forum aimed at employment will be hosted in early 2018.
 While developing a legislative approach, the Working Group will also work in conjunction with Washington, DC-based addiction and mental health leaders to devise a political strategy, outline most likely Congressional allies, and create an overview of timing for any crafted legislation to be presented.

 Dramatic Expansion of Prevention, Screening and Early Intervention Programs